amazon-connect/amazon-connect-salesforce-scv/projects/SCV-VoicemailExpress/docs/vmx_prerequistes.md

 4. Find and select Case
 5. Choose Fields & Relationships
 6. Select New
-7. Choose Text Area (Rich)
+7. Choose Text Area (Rich), then select Next
-8. Set a value for field label, such as Voicemail Link
+8. Set a value for field label, such as `Voicemail Link`
 9. Set the length to 4,000
 10. Set # Visible Lines to 10
 11. Select Next